Our experts answer your questions with a smile

 It's time to tackle the big one, the star of this article, the famous Tesla Semi.

 As is often the case with Tesla, these models are always eagerly awaited.
 Tesla is used to generating a lot of excitement among electric vehicle fans.
-Before getting into the technical details, it's worth noting that this vehicle has been something of a victim of its own success.
-First presented in 2017, the Tesla Semiwas due to go into production in 2019, with delivery to customers by 2020.
-Unfortunately, due to events such as pandemics, health crises and the like, production has been greatly delayed until 2021, with deliveries scheduled to begin over the same period.
+Before going into the technical details, it's worth noting that this vehicle has been something of a victim of its own success, first presented in 2017, the Tesla SemiIt was due to go into production in 2019 and be delivered to customers by 2020.
+Unfortunately, due to the events we are all familiar with - pandemic, health crisis and so on - production has been greatly delayed until 2021, and deliveries should begin over the same period.

-Tesla has set itself a production rate of 5 assembled trucks per week, the first of which will be used to ensure their own deliveries, and yes, you have to have fun with your own toys sometimes.
-A number of large companies had already placed orders, but those who ordered their units relatively late will have to be patient, they've been warned.
-Between the 100 electric trucks ordered by Pepsi and the 50 trucks ordered by Sysco, the Gigafactory in Nevada, the plant responsible for vehicle assembly, is going to be firing on all cylinders.
+Tesla has set itself a production rate of 5 assembled trucks per week, the first of which will be used to ensure their own deliveries, and yes, sometimes you have to have fun with your own toys.
+A number of large companies had already placed orders, but those who ordered their units relatively late will have to be patient, they have been warned.
+Between the 100 electric lorries ordered by Pepsi and the 50 lorries from Sysco, things are going to have to get moving at the Gigafactory in Nevada, the plant responsible for assembling the vehicles.

-Now we can talk about what's under the hood.
-The Tesla Semi is defined as "thelsafest truck"as well as the most "comfortable truck ever".
+Now we can talk about what's under the bonnet.
+The Tesla Semi is defined aslhe safest truck"and the most "comfortable never seen before".

-Four independent motors provide acceleration and maximum power, and Tesla's electric truck accelerates from 0 to 100 km/h in 25 seconds, not bad for a 36-tonne truck that runs on electric power.
-Depending on the model, the Tesla Semi can have a range of between 475 and 800 kilometers, an excellent range for a truck of this size.
-It's perfect for covering long distances without the need for combustion-powered vehicles.
+With four independent motors providing acceleration and maximum power, Tesla's electric truck accelerates from 0 to 100 km/h in 25 seconds, which is not bad for a 36-tonne truck that runs on electric power.
+Depending on the model, the Tesla Semi can have a range of between 475 and 800 kilometres, an excellent range for a truck of this size.
+It's perfect for travelling long distances without the need for combustion engines.

-As you might have guessed, the Tesla Semi doesn't come cheap.
-You can find it at a sticker price of $190,000 if you want to treat yourself to the one with a 475km range, and $230,000 for the one that promises an 800km range.
-It's also described as "the safest truck ever".
-It features an enhanced autopilot system that helps avoid collisions.
-It allows the driver to relax slightly, but it is specified that he or she must remain vigilant and able to take control if necessary.
+As you might have guessed, the Tesla Semi is not cheap.
+You can find it at a sticker price of 190,000 $ if you want the one with a range of 475km, and 230,000$ for the one that promises a range of 800 kilometres.
+It has also been described as "the safest truck ever".
+In fact, it has an improved autopilot system that helps avoid collisions.
+It allows the driver to relax slightly, but it is specified that he or she must remain vigilant and capable of taking control if necessary.
 It also boasts the lowest cost of ownership.
-In fact, with fewer systems to maintain, it offers over $200,000 in fuel savings and a two-year payback period.
+In fact, with fewer systems to maintain, it offers over 200,000 $ in fuel savings and a two-year payback period.

 Beev offers multi-brand 100% electric vehicles at the best prices, as well as recharging solutions.